PSLmodels/Tax-Cruncher/docs/INPUT_INSTRUCTIONS.md

 How to specify CSV input file
 ------

 To analyze multiple tax filers, the user must specify a csv file with the filers' data.
 Each row of the csv file represents a filer and each column represents a variable.
-The file should not have column headings and must be space-delimited (i.e. not comma-delimited).
+The file should **not** have column headings and must be **comma-delimited**.

 The input file should have 24 columns in the following order:

 1. RECID (ID for tax filer)
 2. year